Azores Remote Stay

 Terra Nostra Garden and thermal pool

-Furnas lake at dawn
+Furnas lake at dawn with steam

 Furnas village